Today's Articles

 *The National Black Nurses Association (NBNA) was incorporated on this date in 1972.

 Betty Smith Williams was the nurse who proposed the group's formation under its current name.
 Mattiedna Johnson co-founded it.
-The first president of NBNA was Doctor Lauranne Sams.
+The first president of NBNA was Dr. Lauranne Sams.
 In 1972, the organization was officially incorporated.
-The goal of the NBNA is to improve the health status of Blacks in the United States, Canada, the Eastern Caribbean, and Africa and to open nursing education and leadership positions for African Americans.
+The goal of the NBNA is to improve the health status of Blacks in the United States, Canada, the Eastern Caribbean, and Africa, and to open nursing education and leadership positions for African Americans.

-By 1991, 51 chapters of the organization were around the United States.
+By 1991, the organization had 51 chapters around the United States.
 Williams served as president from 1995 to 1999.
 As of 2020, there are around 200,000 members of NBNA and 115 chapters.

 To Become a Registered Nurse